The Bankrate promise

 While using a debt consolidation loan to merge your high-interest debt can make sense financially if you can secure a lower interest rate, it’s not your only option.
 In some cases, choosing an alternative route can be a better choice.
 For example, you might be able to secure a lower rate by taking out a home equity loan since it’s a secured loan backed by your home.

 However, knowing the risks of choosing such an alternative is also important.
-Shop around with different options and compare the interest rates, repayment terms and trade-offs you’ll make with each one before proceeding.
+Shop different options and compare the interest rates, repayment terms and trade offs you’ll make with each one to calculate how much you’ll actually save before proceeding.